saltict/availproject.github.io/docs/join-the-network/run-avail/validator-ops/0040-avail-monitoring-validator.md

 Prometheus serves as a monitoring platform that gathers metrics from monitored targets through scraping their metrics HTTP endpoints.
 In contrast, Grafana acts as a visualization dashboard specifically designed to present the collected data in an easily understandable and visually appealing manner.

+The below guide is for setting up a local Prometheus & Grafana instance on the same server as your Avail node.
+If you're already experienced with Prometheus & Grafana and want to connect your Avail node to an existing Prometheus installation on a different server, include the `--prometheus-external` flag in your Avail node's startup command.

 ### Install Prometheus